xingchenwan/nasbowl/README.md

     and install the relevant NAS-Bench-101 and NAS-Bench-201 APIs.

     (N.B.
 Small RAM machine sometimes have memory issue with this version of NAS-Bench-201.
-If this is a problem, either switch to large RAM machine or use an earlier version of NAS-Bench-201 (v1.0).)
+If this is a problem, either switch to large RAM machine or use an earlier version of NAS-Bench-201 (v1.0).
+If you opt to use the earlier version, you have to go to ```./benchmarks/nas201.py``` to change the file name expected, and install the relevant NAS-Bench-201 API, if necessary.)

 2. Install the prerequisite packages via ```pip``` or ```conda```.
 We used Anaconda Python 3.7 for our experiments.
 ```bash